 This is a proprietary design, and a patent shall be applied for in the near future.

-In the USA I accept personal checks and money orders made payable to Richard Bentley.
+In the United States I accept personal checks and money orders made payable to Richard Bentley.
 I will even accept cash, but NO CREDIT CARDS.

-If you insist on making a PAYPAL payment charged to a CREDIT or DEBIT card you must send $27 because PAYPAL charges $2 more for processing such payments.
+If you INSIST on making a PAYPAL payment charged to a CREDIT or DEBIT card you must add on $2 (send $27) because PAYPAL charges $2 more for processing such payments.

 You are NOT making a PURCHASE of GOODS or SERVICES, you are paying for INTELLECTUAL PROPERTY.
-SO, when you click on 'Send Money' in PayPal and after entering my Email address and the amount of the payment, please check the button labeled "I'm sending money to family or friends".
+SO, when you click on 'Send Money' in PayPal, after entering my Email address from above (carefully 'copy and paste') AND have entered the amount of the payment, please click the button labeled 'Sending money to family or friends'.

-IF you would rather check the button labeled "I'm paying for goods or services" then I request that you add an extra $2 for the fee PayPal shall charge me.
+IF you would rather click the button labeled 'Paying for goods or services' then I request that you add an extra $2 (in addition to anything else you may have had to add) for the fee PayPal shall charge me.

 50 Mount Arab Road